linear-b/gitstream/docs/custom-github-app.md

 !!!
 Warning

-    1. Do not forget trailing slashes for the URLs.
+    1. Do not forget trailing slashes for the URLs
-    2. Do not forget to disable the "Expire user authorization tokens" checkbox.
+    2. Do not forget to disable the "Expire user authorization tokens" checkbox
-    3. The GitHub App name must contain `gitstream` in lower case.
+    3. The GitHub App name must contain `gitstream` in lower case

 !!!
 Tip
     Use the following texts: